iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Hoffman Error Bound Part II.md

 **Proof**

+See the paper, we skip the proof here. $\blacksquare$

+**Remarks**

+The results seem very minimal

 ---
 #### **Appendix**

-The details of some proofs will added here, while referencing to their labels.
+The details of some are here, we reference the proof for their labels in lemmas/theorems.

 #### **Proofs | Intermediate results for Lemma 5**
 We proof intermediate results stated in the proof of Lemma 4, (a)-(e).

 **Proof of (a)**.
 The set $C(x^*)$ has at least one extreme point because $\text{lin.rec}\; C(x^*) = \{\mathbf 0\}$ by Corollary 18.53 in Rockafellar's convex analysis red book.
 It has